1. How do you identify the programs that you support?

 The Good People Fund is inspired by Jewish traditions and the philosophy of tikkun olam (repairing the world), but good people do not have religious boundaries.
 While many of our grantees are based in the U.S. and Israel, our Good People reach out to communities beyond.
 We support organizations that respond to hunger, poverty, disability, trauma and other human suffering, not to Jewish hunger or Jewish poverty alone.

 4. How is my donation spent?

 The Good People Fund strives to keep overhead at a minimum and to operate as leanly as possible.
 All staff members work from home offices and most overhead is covered by donations directed specifically to those costs.
 We are a fund, not a traditional foundation.
 We do not have an endowment.
 We work to turn your donations into “good” as quickly as possible.
 You can view the most recent financial information and allocations in the latest Annual Report

 5. Why should I give to the Good People Fund rather than directly to one of the organizations?

 What differentiates us from other organizations is that we don’t just send a check; rather, we offer mentorship and guidance along with financial support to organizations that we have vetted carefully.
 We make a point of meeting the founder(s) and often conduct site-visits.
-Our relationship to our grantees is deeply personal.
+Our relationship with our grantees is deeply personal.
 We monitor every grant so that we can maximize the impact of your donation.
 Our added value is our expertise in guiding the grantees and our oversight of how your donation is spent.